jeremyodaniel/jeremyodaniel/README.md

 - 👋 Hi, I’m @jeremyodaniel
-- 👀 I’m interested in web development and web security.
+- 👀 I’m interested in web development and web security, and am very intrigued with Fintech and Data Analytics
-- 🌱 I’m currently learning web development through Trilogy at Southern Methodist University.
-- 💞️ I’m looking to collaborate on ...
+- 🌱 Recently earned a certificate in Full Stack Web Development from Southern Methodist University
-- 📫 How to reach me ...
+- 📫 How to reach me: www.linkedin.com/in/jeremy-o-daniel

 <!---
 jeremyodaniel/jeremyodaniel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.